Skip to content

 2. options

-• An optional options object with the following properties:
+• An optional options object following the DroppableOptions interface.

 Properties